workdojos/Dojos-Fresh-Hugo-Theme/content/academies/get-started.md

 ---
-title: Getting Started as a XX in the Y Industry
+title: Getting Started as a Academic in the Y Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo